 Instructions

-- Heat olive oil in a nonstick skillet or saucepan over medium-high flame.
-Chop spinach, mushrooms, onion, and garlic then add to skillet.
-Saute for about two minutes or until fragrant then remove from heat.
+- Chop spinach, mushrooms, onion, and garlic then add to heated skillet.
+Sauté for about two minutes or until fragrant then remove from heat and allow to cool.

-- Preheat oven to 350 degrees.
-Crack eggs into a large bowl.
+- Crack eggs into a large bowl.
 Add sea salt and black pepper then beat until uniform and fluffy (about two minutes).

 - Add spinach mixture to beaten eggs and stir.
-Spray a 12-count cupcake pan with nonstick spray or oil.
-Scoop slightly less than ½ cup of egg and spinach mixture into each cavity of a 12 count cupcake pan.
+Scoop slightly less than ½ cup of egg and spinach mixture into each cavity of prepared cupcake pan.

-- Divide goat cheese into 12 equal chunks and place one in middle of each muffin.
-Bake for about 15 minutes or until tops are firm and muffins are cooked through.
+- Transfer pan to preheated oven and bake for about 15 minutes or until tops are firm yet springy and muffins are cooked through.

 Jazz says